Collaborne/cordova-gallery-access/README.md

 # cordova-gallery-access
 Reads photos & videos from an album (e.g. Camera Roll) and returns them as dataURLs

+Tested for iOS and Android.
+Likely works also for other platforms (but not tested).

 ## Install

 ~~~~